fluxninja/aperture/docs/content/get-started/setting-up-application/middleware-insertions.md

 <!-- vale on -->

-In Spring Boot, you can register a Aperture Filter which automatically set the feature control points.
+In Spring Boot, you can register an Aperture Filter which automatically sets the feature control points.
 Here is an example:

 ```java